ramat84/vim/vim.md

 * Windows: Download and install gvim.exe
 * Android: In Termux app, "apt install vim"

-Note: In windows can be installed from build in linux subsystem<br>For android use hackers keyboard
+Note: Sorry, No example<br>For android use hackers keyboard

 ---